haraka/haraka-plugin-access/README.md

 plugins, be sure to remove the plugins from config/plugins, upon pain of wasted CPU cycles.

-There is no need to modify your black/white lists in any way.
+There is no need to modify your black/white lists.

 If you just want the new plugin to work exactly like the old trio it replaces, add this section to _config/access.ini_: